-Based on the above assumptions and methods, the SCHDTF's FNP was projected to be available to make all projected future benefit payments of current members.
-Therefore, the long-term expected rate of return of 7.25 percent on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25 percent.
+Therefore, the long-term expected rate of return of 7.25% on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
+The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25%.
 There was no change in the discount rate from the prior measurement date.

-Sensitivity of the School's proportionate share of the net pension liability to changes in the discount rate.
-The following presents the proportionate share of the net pension liability calculated using the discount rate of 7.25 percent, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25 percent) or 1-percentage-point higher (8.25 percent) than the current rate:
+Sensitivity of the the School proportionate share of the net pension liability to changes in the discount rate.
+The following presents the proportionate share of the net pension liability calculated using the discount rate of 7.25%, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.25%) or one percentage point higher (8.25%) than the current rate:

-1% Decrease (6.25%) Current Discount Rate (7.25%) 1% Increase (8.25%) Proportionate share of the net pension liability \$5,869,651 \$4,295,674 \$2,992,366
+1% Decrease (6.25%) Current Discount Rate (7.25%) 1% Increase (8.25%)

+Proportionate share of the net

+pension \$4,863,919 \$3,304,477 \$2,003,180

 Pension plan fiduciary net position.
-Detailed information about the SCHDTF's FNP is available in PERA's Annual Report which can be obtained at www.copera.org/investments/pera-financial-reports.
+Detailed information about the SCHDTF's FNP is available in PERA's ACFR which can be obtained at www.copera.org/investments/pera-financial-reports.